CYFS Stay Fire Smart Campaign

 Home Escape Planning:

-- Develop and practise your home escape plan with every person in your household
+- Develop and practice your home escape plan with every person in your household

 - Choose a common meeting place outside a safe distance from your home to make sure everyone is accounted for